 Budget for Maintenance

 You need to know a few facts before buying a used boat or rather, a “doer-upper.”
 All boats require maintenance, and every boat has its story.
 It is a good idea to get a very detailed account of the boat’s past.
 Talking to the former owner of the boat and with an experienced broker is an absolute must.
+Once you get a taste of the boat life, you’re also going to want to budget for other items.
+Put aside money to buy an airplane online, for instance, or take an exotic trip.

 Prior to buying a boat, you should learn how to operate such a craft if you don’t already know.
 Becoming well-versed in how the different boats run will also prove helpful.
 This will help you get the best from your boat.